shivalimittal123/astraforge.io/README.md

-# 🪐 AstroFroge.ai — AI-Powered Test Automation Framework
+# 🪐 AstraForge-ai — AI-Powered Test Automation Framework

-**AstroFroge.ai** is an **AI-driven automation framework** that transforms how teams design, execute, and manage tests.
+**AstraForge-ai** is an **AI-driven automation framework** that transforms how teams design, execute, and manage tests.
 It intelligently generates test plans, locates UI elements, integrates with your DevOps toolchain, and provides real-time analytics — all powered by adaptive machine learning models.

 ---